scarf-y/advprog-module6/README.md

 <br/>

 ## Commit 5 Reflection Notes

-### (5) Multithreaded server using Threadpool
+### (5) Multithreaded server using ThreadPool

 Now that we've introduced a `ThreadPool` to manage multiple threads, our server can handle multiple requests concurrently without blocking on a single slow request.
 The `ThreadPool::new(4)` ensures that at most four threads are spawned, preventing excessive resource usage.
 Each incoming connection is passed to the pool's `execute` method, which is designed to delegate the request to an available worker thread.

-Currently, `execute` is a placeholder and does not yet assign tasks to threads, but it lays the foundation for a structured approach to parallel request handling.
-Once fully implemented, this will significantly improve our server's ability to manage multiple clients efficiently.
+With the full implementation of `ThreadPool`, tasks are now properly assigned to worker threads.
+Each worker continuously listens for jobs in the queue and executes them as they arrive.
+Additionally, we’ve introduced **graceful shutdown behavior**:
+- The `ThreadPool` takes ownership of the sender and drops it when shutting down, signaling workers to exit once their job queue is empty.
+- Workers log their shutdown (`Worker {id} disconnected; shutting down.`), ensuring visibility into thread termination.

+This completes the first working version of a concurrent request-handling system.
+Future improvements could involve better error handling, dynamic thread pool resizing, and request prioritization.